AxisCommunications/acap-computer-vision-sdk-examples/.github/ISSUE_TEMPLATE/issue-with-custom-model.md

 Where `<CHIP_ID>` is:

-'cpu-tflite' - To test on CPU
+- `cpu-tflite` - To test on CPU
-'axis-a8-dlpu-tflite' - To test on Artpec-8 DLPU
+- `axis-a8-dlpu-tflite` - To test on Artpec-8 DLPU
-'google-edge-tpu-tflite' - To test on Artpec-7 TPU 'ambarella-cvflow'- To test on CV25 DLPU
+- `google-edge-tpu-tflite` - To test on Artpec-7 TPU
+'ambarella-cvflow'- To test on CV25 DLPU

 If it fails run